 - I also have a Pinterest board on Food Photography with great free resources you can check out!

 - A book I like to “get” lighting is Understanding Exposure, Fourth Edition: How to Shoot Great Photographs

 - And a great book focused on taking clicks of food is Plate to Pixel: Digital Food Photography and Styling

 Touching it up

-OK we finally took are picture, woohoo!
+OK, we finally took our pictures, woohoo!
 Now you want to make them just a bit better?
-That is where a photo editing software comes in.
-There are simple free ones online that do not require whole lot of knowledge but if you are serious about your food photography I recommend you look into a good one and take the time to learn in.
+That is where a photo editing software comes in and shoud be included in this Food Photography Gift Guide.
+There are simple free ones online that do not require a whole lot of knowledge but if you are serious about your food photography I recommend you look into a good one and take the time to learn in.
 They do come with a learning curve.
 Here are a few ones…

 - GIMP, it is a free open source software, not bad

 - Photoshop, my personal fave that I use (monthly subscription)

 - Lightroom, the other one most photographer’s use (monthly subscription)